wrogoz/patatap-clone/README.md

 # patatap-clone
-- A simple app which I make for my daughter with some tutorials help.
+- A simple app which I make for my daughter with some tutorials.

 # Technologies: